About the Program

 The fully online, cohorted master’s program in Humanities is for college graduates of any age, area of expertise or stage in their careers who want to become more innovative as problem-solvers and leaders in their communities and workplaces.

-Designed especially for those with wide-ranging interests (e.g., business, education, art and lifelong learning), CSUN’s online Humanities program is an excellent choice for those who want to make their lives as meaningful as possible, while keeping their options for further exploration and professional development open.
+The M.A. in Humanities program is an excellent choice for those who want to make their lives as meaningful as possible, while keeping their options for further exploration and professional development open.
 This program prepares students to succeed in multiple professional environments.
 The curriculum helps students develop a broader perspective as well as the ability to understand and communicate complex ideas.

-Please contact the academic director of the program, Dr. Sheena Malhotra for advisement.
+Please contact the academic director of the program, Sheena Malhotra for advisement.

 The program equips students with critical-thinking skills and an M.A. degree, which can help them with professional advancement in their careers.